noelmcloughlin/linkml-project-copier/README.md

 3. Configure your repository for deploying the documentation as GitHub pages

 * Under Settings > Actions > General in section "Workflow Permissions" mark "Read repository and packages permission".
+* Go to "Actions" tab, select on the left under Actions "Deploy docs", and click the "Run workflow" button on the right.
+  Run from main-branch as suggested and verify successful completion.
-* Under Pages in section "Build and Deployment":
+* Now go back to Settings > Pages.
+In section "Build and Deployment" select
-  * Under "Source" select "Deploy from a branch"
+  * Under "Source": "Deploy from a branch"
-  * Under "Branch" select "gh-pages" and "/ (root)"
+  * Under "Branch": "gh-pages" and "/ (root)"
+    * Hint: The "gh-pages" branch is created automatically in the first successful run of the "deploy docs" workflow.

 ### Step 7: Register the schema